Are you interested in applying for permanent residency in Portugal in 2023?

 - Permanent residency status in Portugal is useful for citizens of countries where dual citizenship is forbidden (and who don’t wish to give up their original nationality to become Portuguese)

-Permanent residency in Portugal vs Portuguese citizenship
+Permanent residency vs Portuguese citizenship

 So what are the main differences between permanent residency in Portugal and Portuguese citizenship?